Overview

 CrashPlan

-• You cannot use CrashPlan on macOS El Capitan or Sierra.
-If you are running either of those Spectrum Protect is your only option.
+- You cannot use CrashPlan on macOS El Capitan or Sierra.
+If you are running either of those Storage Protect is your only option.
 Note that High Sierra, Mojave or Catalina cannot run the latest CrashPlan client but you can use the service using an older client that will be branded as Code42 (this will be installed automatically for you if you use the usual installation process).

-Spectrum Protect
+Storage Protect

-• Spectrum Protect does not work well with macOS Mojave.
+- Storage Protect does not work well with macOS Mojave.
 If you are using macOS Mojave we recommend you either upgrade macOS or consider using CrashPlan.

-• Spectrum Protect requires administrative rights on your machine.
+- Storage Protect requires administrative rights on your machine.
 If you do not have these rights and cannot have it installed and managed for you then CrashPlan may be a better choice for you.
 Although CrashPlan is ideally run with administrative rights it is also possible to install and use without.